accs-uaa/southwest-alaska-moose/README.md

 ## Authors
 * **Amanda Droghini** - *Alaska Center for Conservation Science, University of Alaska Anchorage*
+* **Timm W. Nawrocki** - *Alaska Center for Conservation Science, University of Alaska Anchorage*

 ## Usage Requirements
 Use of the scripts included in this repository should be cited as follows:

-Droghini, A. 2020.
-Southwest Alaska moose.
+Droghini, A., and T.W.
+Nawrocki.
+2021.
+Space Use and Movement Patterns of Moose in Southwest Alaska.
 Git Repository.
 Available: https://github.com/accs-uaa/southwest-alaska-moose

 ## Citations
 Evans J.S., J. Oakleaf, S. A. Cushman.
 2014.
 An ArcGIS Toolbox for Surface Gradient and Geomorphometric Modeling, version 2.0-0.
 Available: https://github.com/jeffreyevans/GradientMetrics

 Nawrocki, T.W.
 2020.
 Beringian Vegetation.
 Git Repository.
 Available: https://github.com/accs-uaa/beringian-vegetation

+### License

+This project is provided under the GNU General Public License v3.0.
+It is free to use and modify in part or in whole.